minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

 Proper marathon training started around mid-August.
-As the newest edition of [Pete Pfitzgerald’s *Advanced Marathoning*](https://us.humankinetics.com/products/advanced-marathoning-4th-edition?srsltid=AfmBOopW26zz3K7IPrEBzqqpWvoIPOY15MierNGlP-00qDIBOhK4UOT6) had just came out with slightly updated plans, I ended up using a hybrid of the Pfitz 12/55-70 and 12/70-85 training plans to meet my mileage goals.
+As the newest edition of [Pete Pfitzgerald’s *Advanced Marathoning*](https://us.humankinetics.com/products/advanced-marathoning-4th-edition?srsltid=AfmBOopW26zz3K7IPrEBzqqpWvoIPOY15MierNGlP-00qDIBOhK4UOT6) had just come out with slightly updated plans, I ended up using a hybrid of the Pfitz 12/55-70 and 12/70-85 training plans to meet my mileage goals.
 My primary goal in training while on leave from work was to be consistent, but flexible: I wanted to be present for my family and continue to get house projects done, but I also wanted to adhere to the plan as much as possible.

-I didn't quite hit my desired volume: only five weeks out of the twelve topped 70 miles, But I did hit 80 miles for the first time ever in one of those weeks, and did so comfortably.
+I didn't quite hit my desired volume: only five weeks out of the twelve topped 70 miles.
+But I did hit 80 miles for the first time ever in one of those weeks, and did so comfortably.
 All of the other weeks were in the 60-70mi/week range.